deanak1987/K3S_Optiplex_Cluster_Project/README.md

 ```

 ### Step 4: Add the Other Master Nodes
-Since uy wanted to he able to experiment with high availability, I decided to set each is the devices as master nodes to ensure that if a device were to go down that the cluster would continue to operate.
+Since I wanted to he able to experiment with high availability, I decided to set each of the devices as master nodes to ensure that if a device were to go down that the cluster would continue to operate.

 On the second and third Dell Optiplex machines: